 For Single Author: The Author name and the year of publication (Liu, 2009).

 For Two Authors: Both author (s) names and the year of publication (Swathi and Siva, 2013).

 Three or More Authors: First author name followed by (et al.,) and the year of publication (Sai et al., 2012).
 Citation may be made directly (or parenthetically).

 More than one citation: Groups of references should be listed chronologically according to the year of publication.
 Examples: (Tom et al., 2006; Ruby et al., 2008; Chan et al., 2014; Sai and Siva, 2019).

-More than one reference from the same author(s) in the same year must be identified by the letters, etc placed after the year of publication (Wesley Daniel Nafarnda 2019a; 2019b, 2019c).
+More than one reference from the same author(s) in the same year must be identified by the letters, a, b, c, etc placed after the year of publication (Wesley Daniel Nafarnda 2019a; 2019b, 2019c).

 References in Journal

 Feise, R.J.
 2002.
 Do multiple outcome measures require p-value adjustment?.
 BMC Medical Research Methodology, 2(1): 8-14.

 Alakhrass, H. and Alenazi, W. 2019.
 Diabetes and Technology: Continuous Glucose Monitoring among Pregnant Women in Real Time.
 Health, 11(07): 855-857.